drycc/workflow/src/quickstart/install-workflow.md

 CHANNEL                         | By default, `stable` channel will be installed.
 You can also specify `testing` USE_HAPROXY                     | Haproxy is enabled by default.
 If you want to turn it off, this value is false METALLB_ADDRESS_POOLS           | IP pool for LoadBalancer.
-The default is `172.16.0.0/12` INSTALL_K3S_MIRROR              | Specify the accelerated mirror location.
+The default is `172.16.0.0/12` INSTALL_DRYCC_MIRROR              | Specify the accelerated mirror location.
 Currently, only `cn` is supported MINIO_PERSISTENCE_SIZE          | The size of the persistence space allocated to `minio`, which is `5Gi` by default MONITOR_PERSISTENCE_SIZE        | The size of the persistence space allocated to `monitor`, which is `5Gi` by default INFLUXDB_PERSISTENCE_SIZE       | The size of the persistence space allocated to `influxdb`, which is `5Gi` by default